ykxvqze/bash_projects/crypt_info.md

 To construct a one-time pad as a binary key:

-1. Plaintext P is converted from ASCII to a bit string of 0s and 1s.
+1. Plaintext P is converted from ASCII to a binary string of 0s and 1s.
 2. A one-time pad (i.e. key K) is generated consisting of a _random_ bit sequence of 0s and 1s (as long in length as P).
-3. The XOR is computed bitwise between P and K giving ciphertext: C = P XOR K.
+3. The XOR operation is computed bitwise between P and K giving ciphertext: C = P XOR K.

-Ciphertext C cannot be broken without knowledge of the key K because the randomness in the key means there is no useful information that can be extracted.
+Ciphertext C cannot be broken without knowledge of the key, K, because the randomness in the key means there is no useful information that can be extracted.

 Assume Bob wants to send the short message below to Alice consisting of 9 characters, i.e. 72 bits.